Lazar's Senior Bowl Preview: 14 Players to Watch From a Patriots Perspective - CLNS Media

 CB Coby Bryant, Cincinnati (round projection: third round)

-While his teammate gets most of the hype, Bryant was the corner on the other side of potential top-ten pick Ahman Garnder, and he can play too.
+While his teammate gets most of the hype, Bryant was the corner on the other side of potential top-ten pick Ahman Gardner, and he can play too.
 Bryant has excellent press-man technique and a great feel for route combinations in zone coverage.
 He has loose hips to mirror and match routes while also being willing to take on ball carriers against the run.
 Obviously, the Patriots are searching for man coverage corners, and Bryant checks that box.
 But it’s his versatility to play in cover-three or cover-two that intrigues us the most.
 Bryant can play all three of the Pats’ go-to coverage at a high level, and, again, he’s a day two value while Gardner is going top ten.
 Bryant is an intriguing prospect.

 LB Quay Walker, Georgia (round projection: third round)